stazz/CBAM/README.md

 ## Portability
 CBAM projects aim to be as portable as possible.
-The CBAM.SQL.MSBuild project targets .NET Standard 1.3, while the other projects target .NET Standard 1.0 and .NET 4.0 as their most portable target frameworks.
+The CBAM.SQL.MSBuild project targets .NET Standard 1.3, while the other projects target .NET Standard 1.0 and .NET 4.0, among others, as their most portable target frameworks.